yangj4144/reservationMessaging/README.md

-# reservation Messaging
+# reservation Messaging using WPF

+MainWindow.xaml.cs is the main file to look at and contains all the logic.

-messages a guest about their reservation made at a hotel
+This application messages a guest about their reservation made at a hotel

 This application has 2 main parts to it.
 On the left hand side of the application, a list of all the guests and their information is displayed to the user.